-We cannot deny these scientific behavioral discoveries of his.
-Meanwhile we can reject his pseudo-scientific philosophy.
-Unfortunately, some [anonymous] leading autistic opponents of ABA deny their following ethical uses of behavioral science in their knee-jerk, yet understandable, disdain for anything behavioral, as ABA is nothing but abusive and ABA claims it is THE behavior science, which it is not.
-ABA videos clearly show it to be nothing more than a coercive submission-training way of behavior-control life.
+We cannot deny these scientific behavioral discoveries by Skinner.
+Meanwhile, we can reject his pseudo-scientific determinism philosophy.
+Unfortunately, some [anonymous] leading autistic opponents of ABA reject ethical uses of behavioral science in their knee-jerk, yet understandable, disdain for anything behavioral, as ABA is nothing but abusive and ABA claims it is THE behavior science, which it is not.
+ABA videos clearly show it to be nothing more than a coercive submission-training way of behavior-control models.

 A commentator to the post "Here is why Applied Behavior Analysis (ABA) is a [pseudoscience] cult" in Altier(i), November 21, 2015 clearly denied that ABA is a science.
 This does not mean, however, that highly-ethical, scientific cognitive behavioral systems with strong behavioral components do not exist.